lsnbr/-fish-/specification.md

 - Division by zero.
 - Reaching an invalid instruction.
 - Trying to pop or modify the stack if it is empty or has too few values.
-- ARBITRARY_JUMP = False: Moving outside the smallest bounding box.
+- ARBITRARY_JUMP = False: Jumping outside the smallest bounding box.